-These Quinoa Crusted Eggplant Parmesan Bites are a delicious gluten-free appetizer that you will find yourself craving time and again!
+These Eggplant Bites are a delicious gluten-free appetizer that you will find yourself craving time and again!
 Deliciously cheesy, this is one even the kids will love.

 According to old wives tales, eggplant is one of those foods that can help bring on labor.
 (Recipe Edit: Don't know if this helped or not but I went in to Labor late on the night I made these. :))